foundryvtt/dnd5e/wiki/Advancement-Type-Item-Choice.md

 The Choose Items configuration is split into three columns.
 The first column contains the standard advancement configuration plus additional options that control what items can be chosen by the player.

-The "Allow Drops" option controls whether players can choose their own items through drag & drop, or if they can only choose from the items pre-configured on the advancement.
+The "Allow Drops" option controls whether players can choose their own items through the compendium browser or drag & drop, or if they can only choose from the items pre-configured on the advancement.
 Beneath that is the "Item Type" dropdown that allows for limiting the items that can be selected.
 Selecting certain item types will cause additional options to appear for further refining the types allowed.

 If the "Item Type" is set to "Spell" then an additional set of controls appear.
 The "Spell Level" allows for restricting what levels of spells can be chosen when added manually by the player.
 It can be restricted to a specific spell level or allow for selecting any spell that the character can cast.
+The "Spell Lists" allows restricting the spell selection to only spells included on certain spell lists.
 The remaining controls affect the spells that are added to the sheet.
 More information on using these controls is available on the [Grant Items advancement guide](Advancement-Type-Grant-Items).

 The second column is the pool of items available for selection.
 Dropping items here will add them to the list, and they can be removed by clicking the delete entry trashcan next to each item.
 Some advancements, like Eldritch Invocations, might have a large list of items filled here, while others, such as Magical Secrets won't include any items at all.